-The most interesting results of our study have been the positive correlations between plasma total antioxidant status and haematological response in subjects receiving NAC but not ALA.
-Recently, it has been shown that EPO production and erythroid differentiation are regulated by ROS, especially H_2O_2 , which are involved in redox-sensitive signalling pathways through down-regulation of transcription factors (Fandrey et al. 1994, Huang et al. 1996, Nagata et al. 2007).
-This means that ROS generation can suppress EPO synthesis whereas antioxidants can stimulate its synthesis.
+The most interesting results of our study have been the positive correlations between plasma total antioxidant status and hematological response in subjects receiving NAC but not ALA.
+Recently, it has been shown that EPO production and erythroid differentiation are regulated by ROS, especially H2O2, which are involved in redox-sensitive signaling pathways through downregulation of transcription factors (Fandrey et al. 1994, Huang et al. 1996, Nagata et al. 2007).
+This means that ROS generation can suppress EPO synthesis, whereas antioxidants can stimulate its synthesis.
 Hildebrandt et al. (2002) were the first to demonstrate that EPO secretion may be modulated by exogenous thiols such as NAC.
-Our results have confirmed suggestions concerning the relationship between oxidative stress and erythropoiesis and have suggested that only some antioxidants could modulate haematological response.
+Our results have confirmed the suggestions concerning the relationship between oxidative stress and erythropoiesis and have suggested that only some antioxidants could modulate hematological response.

-Earlier, the others researchers made an attempt to evaluate an effect of different antioxidants, such as β -carotene, desferrioxamine, tea polyphenols, α -tocopherol, ascorbic acid, reduced glutathione, N-acetylcysteine and α -lipoic acid, on haematological alterations or EPO gene expression under normoxia or hypoxia conditions (Freudenthaler et al. 2002,

-Hildebrandt et al. 2002, Jelkmann et al. 1997, Niess et al. 2004, Senturk et al. 2005, Zhang et al. 2006).
-Our study has shown that only NAC modulated the haematological response whereas ALA administration did not induce any changes in EPO and other haematological parameters levels.
-Moreover, ALA also did not increase in GSH concentration, even though it influenced on total antioxidant status and oxidative damage markers.
-This has suggested that reduced glutathione could be main compound linking the ROS and EPO production.
+Earlier, the other researchers made an attempt to evaluate an effect of different antioxidants, such as β-carotene, desferrioxamine, polyphenols, ascorbic acid, reduced α-tocopherol, glutathione, N-acetylcysteine and α-lipoic acid, on hematological alterations or EPO gene expression under normoxia or hypoxia conditions (Jelkmann et al. 1997, Freudenthaler et al. 2002, Hildebrandt et al. 2002, Niess et al. 2004, Senturk et al. 2005, Zhang et al. 2006).
+Our study has shown that only NAC modulated the hematological response, whereas ALA administration did not induce any changes in EPO levels and other hematological parameters.
+Moreover, ALA did not also increase GSH concentration, although it influenced on total antioxidant status and oxidative damage markers.
+This has suggested that reduced glutathione could be the main compound linking the ROS and EPO production.

-In summary, eight-day administration with 1200 mg N-acetylcysteine or 600 mg α lipoic acid 1) led to improvement of total antioxidant status and the reduction in protein carbonylation and lipid peroxidation, 2) confirmed a significant role of NAC in regulation of haematological response, 3) revealed the relationship between changes in plasma total antioxidant status and haematological parameters, 4) disqualified ALA as thiol compound which could affect EPO secretion.
+In summary, eight-day administration with 1200 mg N-acetylcysteine or 600 mg α-lipoic acid 1) led to the improvement of total antioxidant status and the reduction in protein carbonylation and lipid peroxidation, 2) confirmed a significant role of NAC in regulation of hematological response, 3) revealed the relationship between changes in plasma total antioxidant status and hematological parameters, 4) disqualified ALA as thiol compound which could affect EPO secretion.